scaraux/Swift-Porter-Stemmer-2/README.md

 ***NOTE*** : This first version does not include tests, feel free to implement and submit PR !

-## 📲 Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.

-## 📋 Requirements

-PorterStemmer2 is compatible with macOS, iOS 9 and Swift 4.

 ## 📦 Installation

-Swift-PorterStemmer2 is available through [CocoaPods](https://cocoapods.org).
+This project is compatible with macOS, iOS 9 and Swift 4.2 Swift-PorterStemmer2 is available through [CocoaPods](https://cocoapods.org).
 To install

 it, simply add the following line to your Podfile: